 ProstaScint® Imaging is one of the new offerings in nuclear medicine.
 The monoclonal antibody is used in the detection of recurrent prostate cancer with lymph node involvement.
 CT images of the pelvis are fused with the nuclear images to precisely pinpoint any areas that are suspicious for cancer.

 Another new diagnostic tool added more recently is DaTscan.
-This agent assist in the evaluation of adult patients with suspected Parkinsonian syndromes. has shown efficacy for detecting degeneration of the dopaminergic nigrostriatal pathway, allowing better separation of patients with essential tremor from those with presynaptic Parkinsonian syndromes, as well as differentiating between some causes of Parkinsonism.
+This agent assist in the evaluation of adult patients with suspected Parkinsonian syndromes and has shown efficacy for detecting degeneration of the dopaminergic nigrostriatal pathway, allowing better separation of patients with essential tremor from those with presynaptic Parkinsonian syndromes, as well as differentiating between some causes of Parkinsonism.